go-goyave/goyave/v6_CHANGELOG.md

 - Request
   - Request.Now is now more accurate because the time is recorded earlier in the lifecycle.
   - NewRequest now sets the Request time to 0 instead of now.
+  - New BodySize method to retrieve the request body size in bytes (lazily counted)

 TODO docs pass with links
 TODO cleanup resources directory